We will reply to your message within an hour.

 Add a needle with a luer lock connection and squeeze to dispense a single drop or a stream of liquid.

-These spray bottles resist harsh chemicals and solvents.
+These spray bottles resist harsh chemicals.

 Spray liquids with these fillable bottles—the head twists on and off to make filling easy.